The Oliver Hazard Perry will operate as a lounge class car on the 2021 Autumn Colors Express

 This former Seaboard Airline Lounge Class car features a unique domed ceiling, with plenty of room inside to stretch out in its spacious seating area.
 Walk down the hall from the lounge and you’ll discover three spacious Private Suites.

 The Frank Thompson will not operate with reserved seating.
-Chairman passengers in the Frank Thompson will pick seats within the lounge upon arrival.

 Built in 1953 by the St. Louis Car Company, the Wisconsin Valley, formerly a U.S. Army Medic car, offers you a smooth ride while enjoying a quiet lounge environment.
 With comfortable lounge chairs and table seating for 20, this is an exciting addition to the 2021 Lounge Class.